 Train Travel in Germany

-If you choose to travel to Germany by train, you will find that it is an inexpensive, quick, easy, and convenient mode of transportation.
-Trains cover almost all tourist attractions in Germany.
 The best part is that it is an affordable mode of transport.
-Moreover, you will reach your destination on time – trains in Germany are hardly ever late and they are typically faster than cars.
+Moreover, you will reach your destination on time – trains in Germany are rarely late and typically faster than cars.

 For example, it takes less than six hours to go by train from Hamburg in the north to Munich in the south.
 The same trip takes around eight hours by car.
 And if you choose to go by bus, it might take up to 10 hours.